carbon-design-system/carbon-website-archive/src/content/components-old/breadcrumb/code.md

 tabs: ['Code', 'Usage', 'Style']
 ---

-<page-intro>**Breadcrumb** enables users to quickly see their location within a path of navigation and move up to a parent level if desired.</page-intro>
+**Breadcrumb** enables users to quickly see their location within a path of navigation and move up to a parent level if desired.

 <component
     name="Breadcrumb"